Reactions in Chemistry

 If solubility decreases with higher temperature, then change in S must be negative.
 Then the salt will dissolve if change in H is negative enough to give an overall negative result.

-These all dissolve better in cold water (exothermic):
+These all dissolve better in colder water (exothermic) than hotter water:

 Ammonium bromoplatinate, sulfate octahydrate, hydroxystannate, sodium selenite, sodium dihydrogen pyrophosphate hexahydrate, sulfate octahydrate, ytterbium sulfate, and virtually any substance that's a gas at ordinary temperatures, including nitrogen, oxygen, hydrogen, helium, carbon dioxide, and ammonia.